 - Lubricating properties.

-- Long-lasting rust protection.
+- Long-lasting protection.

 - Non-toxic and environmentally friendly.